 The eCHR profiles define what subset of production data is going to be included in the eCHR.
 It also defines the signature requirements, the languages that the final eCHR will be translated into, how splits are managed, and defines the content and format of the summary text displayed on the listing page.

-In a production workflow you select which eCHR profile will apply for that workflow.
+In a production workflow you select which eCHR Profile will apply for that workflow.
+An item can only have one eCHR Profile.

 eCHR Profiles are versionable.
 Each version is assigned sections and each section contains configuration which determines what content is saved in the eCHR.